-Expert organisations from 8 countries across Europe have joined forces to create the blueprint that will make it easier for small and medium enterprises (SMEs) to grow their workforce through apprentices.
-The Services for Apprenticeships (SERFA) project which started in October 2016 will last two years finishing in September 2018.
+Expert organisations from eight countries across Europe have joined forces to create the blueprint that will make it easier for small and medium enterprises (SMEs) to grow their workforce through apprentices.

 SMEs, including micro-businesses, are the backbone of the European economy and provide around two-thirds of private sector employment in the EU.
 Yet they often struggle to provide apprenticeship opportunities.
 Some of the most common reasons include: a lack of training infrastructure and personnel to supervise apprentices, as well as insufficient expertise and capacity to manage complex rules, employment law and administrative requirements.
 SMEs need a more supportive approach than bigger businesses looking at bridging the gap in their knowledge around apprenticeships processes.
 The design and provision of such support is the final objective of the SERFA project.